Snaith

 Snaith is a market town in the civil parish of Snaith and Cowick in the East Riding of Yorkshire, England.

-Snaith is administered by the East Riding of Yorkshire unitary authority and, since the 2024 general election, forms part of the Goole and Pocklington constituency.
+Snaith is administered by the East Riding of Yorkshire unitary authority and since the 2024 general election has formed part of the Goole and Pocklington constituency.

 It stands close to the River Aire and the M62 and M18 motorways, 7 mi west of Goole, 10 mi east of Knottingley, 8 mi south of Selby, 10 mi southwest of Howden and 8 mi northwest of Thorne.

 History

-The name "Snaith" derives from the Old Scandinavian word sneið, meaning "piece of land cut off".
+The name Snaith derives from the Old Scandinavian word sneið, meaning ‘piece of land cut off’.
 The name was recorded in its modern-day form in c.
-1080, but in the Domesday Book of 1086 it appears as Esneid.
+1080 but in Domesday Book of 1086 it appears as Esneid.

-The priory church, dedicated to St Lawrence, was granted to Selby Abbey by Archbishop Gerard in the early twelfth century and became a small Benedictine cell of that house.
-In 1310 it was appropriated to Selby with two monks made resident alongside a secular priest.
+The priory church, dedicated to St Laurence, was granted to Selby Abbey by Archbishop Gerard in the early twelfth century and became a small Benedictine cell of that house.
+In 1310 it was appropriated to Selby, with two monks made resident alongside a secular priest.
 Snaith received a royal charter to hold markets and fairs in 1223 under Henry III.
 For centuries the parish exercised its own ecclesiastical jurisdiction as a peculiar, with proceedings held in a local consistory court.

 The church is low and wide, with pinnacles.
-Its core is Norman and cruciform, but the tower, standing at the west end, is Early English.
+Its core is Norman and cruciform but the tower, at the west end, is Early English.
 The chancel is Decorated Gothic and the nave has Perpendicular arcades and a high clerestory.
 Glass in the chancel window is by Francis Spear and there is a notable monument to Viscount Downe by Francis Chantrey.

 The church was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
 Part of the former priory garth was taken when the railway was laid out along the north edge of the town between the church and the River Aire.